AlexiusTatius/NITJ_Intranet_Culture/Contributing.md

 ## Keep your forked repository updated:

+DO NOT USE THE `Sync Fork` button on GitHub.
+It will create a merge commit, instead of a rebase commit.
+We need to keep the git history clean.

+**Update the forked repository using the below commands:**
 You need to keep your forked repository in sync with the original repository.
 Especially the **dev branch.**
 Here are the steps to do that **:**
 ```bash